BjornvdLaan/pythoncourse/README.md

   - Presentation about what Python is
   - Live-coding demo (run a programme, for loops, indentation, comments, functions, if/elif/else statements, while loops)
   - Hands-on robot programming
-- Explanation of Python use-cases within ING (Remco, Wouter, ...)
+- Explanation of Python use-cases within ING
+  - Kijk-vooruit
+  - Quick-pay
+  - CISO guys

 Lunch